-Kay: You know, as parents, we are the first taste a child has of what someone is like who’s bigger than me.
-What’s an authority like?
+Kay: Uh, you know, as parents, we are the first taste a child has of what someone is like who’s bigger than me.
+Um, what’s an authority like?
 What’s a comforter like?
 And I think if we really invest in our parenting, we’re giving our children an amazing picture of who God is.

-Milan: –to be able to trust others like the—
+Milan: … to be able to trust others, like-

-Milan: –authority figures and go to somebody when I’m in trouble, as well as to be able to control my impulses.
-And so, the parent, we don’t think of this, but a parent really is a regulator of the child who in turn, then is able to regulate themselves.
+Milan: … the, the authority figures and go to somebody when I’m in trouble, as well as to be able to control my impulses, and so the parent… We don’t think of this, but a parent really is a regulator of the child who, in turn then, is able to regulate themselves.

-Jim: Well, let’s talk about those styles within our children.
-We mentioned them, of course, in the program we did on marriage, but put them now into the parenting context.
+Jim: Well, let’s, um, talk about those styles, uh, within our children.
+We mentioned them, of course, in the program we did on marriage, but, uh, put them now into the parenting context.
 What are the five styles?

 Kay: And so, I really didn’t see emotions as something to develop and something to help a child name and to help a child regulate.
 I saw emotions as something to get rid of.

-Milan: If my child was agitated, I’d get agitated.
-Then I’d need to fix that as quickly as possible.
-And so, I would try to make them happy or divert them or be funny or have fun.
+Milan: If my child was agitated, I’d get agitated, then I’d need to fix that as quickly as possible, and so, uh, I would try to make them happy or divert them or be funny or have fun.
 Why?
-Because I didn’t, like Kay, want them to be in negative emotions, because those negatives or difficult emotions would stress me.
-So, instead of empathizing with them, instead of listening to them, I would want to fix them quickly and make it all go away.
+Because I didn’t, like Kay, w- want them to be in negative emotions because those negative or difficult emotions would stress me, so instead of empathizing with them, instead of listening to them, I would want to fix them quickly and make it all go away.

 Jim: Totally dependent.

-Kay: –oh, and endearing and adoring of them.
+Kay: … oh, and, and, and endearing and adoring of them.

 Jim: You can cut their hair any way.
-You can dress—
+You can dress them any way.

 Jim: You’ve got total control.